 Under the Stipulated Judgment, landowner transfer of water production rights (or relocation of production) without a change in purpose of the use within a Subarea requires Watermaster notification but does not require Watermaster approval.
 If the production that is currently occurring west of the Calico-Newberry Fault were to shift to east of the Calico-Newberry fault, the water levels of the easterly part of the Lower Mojave River Subbasin would likely be adversely affected, causing a localized lowering of groundwater levels east of the fault even if not a depletion of supplies in the Baja Subarea as a whole.
-If all 7,682 AF of the FPA west of the fault were to be produced east of the fault, the decline in groundwater levels east of the fault would continue and perhaps accelerate, and the amount of riparian vegetation would be expected to continue to decline and the distance from ground to groundwater for domestic wells in Newberry Springs would likely increase.
+If all 7,682 AF of the FPA west of the fault would continue and perhaps accelerate, and the amount of riparian vegetation would be expected to continue to decline and the distance from ground to groundwater for domestic wells in Newberry Springs would likely increase.
 If 100 percent of the production rights were exercised or transferred to the easterly basin, an additional 7,657 AFY could be pumped (7,682 minus 25 for the project), which may result in a further 0.9 feet per year decline in the easterly subbasin water level.